cartesi/docs/cartesi-rollups/development/retrieve-outputs.md

       body: JSON.stringify({ payload: hexresult }),
     });
   } catch (error) {
-    // do something when there is an error
+    //Do something when there is an error
   }

   return "accept";